Matt-Eva/freecreate-go-neo/docs/notes.md

 So, I think it's best to ditch this sharding strategy and just focus on leveraging the full potential of Neo4j.

+However, we should still have an all-time database for all-time queries.
+Otherwise we'll simply have too much data to comb through.

 ### Sharded Architecture (deprecated)

 - <a href="https://neo4j.com/docs/operations-manual/current/tutorial/tutorial-composite-database/#tutorial-composite-database-get-results">Composite Database Query Docs</a>